 \subsubsection{Renewable Energy}

-There is tremendous amount of renewable energy generation but only a small portion is available and utilized at the loads.
+There is tremendous amount of renewable energy generation, but only a small portion is available and utilized at the loads.
 As of 2009, China had less than one-third of wind farms connected to the grid due to the difficulty of intermittent power dispatch and transmission network limitations \cite{ChinaRenewable}.
 In 2013, the ISO New England cut back power from wind and hydroelectric plants a few times because too much electricity was produced and transmission lines with robust carrying capacity to connect the wind farms located in remote areas were missing \cite{intermittentNature}.
-Similar situations were reported in the German grid \cite{germanGrid}.
-However, cutting renewable output may fail the mandates of having a certain percentage of renewable energy in the total electricity generation in some countries \cite{futurePower}.
+However, cutting renewable output may lead to failure to meet the mandates of renewable energy generation in some countries \cite{futurePower}.